 Relationship Between Texas and Mexico

-Texas and Mexico essentially had a good relationship, mainly because they had a lot of mutual benefits.
+Texas and Mexico had a generally good relationship, mainly due to the numerous mutual benefits they shared.

-For example, Americans who wished to invade Texas and obtain cheap land would benefit, while Mexico also benefits from having people cultivate the land and protect it from Native American invasions.
+For example, Americans who wished to invade Texas and obtain cheap land would benefit.
+At the same time, Mexico also benefits from having people cultivate the land and protect it from Native American invasions.

 The Texas Revolution

 After Antonio López de Santa Anna was declared dictator, Texas began to have disagreements with Mexico.
-This is when everything began to go south.
+This is when everything started to go south.

 The Flag

-The Mexican flag features three vertical color stripes; green, white, and red.
+The Mexican flag features three vertical stripes of color: green, white, and red.
 These colors represent the Three Guarantees.
 Green denotes independence, white represents the Roman Catholic church, and red represents union.

-To honor Mexico’s Aztec history, an eagle stands atop a cactus with a snake in its mouth in the middle of the flag.
+To honor Mexico’s Aztec heritage, an eagle stands atop a cactus with a snake in its mouth at the center of the flag.

 The Republic of Texas (1836-1845)